Eric Crockford

 Eric Bertram Crockford (13 October 1888 – 17 January 1958) was a British field hockey player who competed in the 1920 Summer Olympics.
 He was a member of the British field hockey team, which won the gold medal.

+Biography

+Crockford was educated at Eastbourne College.

+Crockford played club hockey for Sutton Coldfield Hockey Club and for Warwickshire at county level.

+At the 1920 Olympic Games in Antwerp, he represented Great Britain at the hockey tournament.

 He also played first-class cricket for Warwickshire in 21 matches between 1911 and 1922.